webaware/gravityforms-eway/readme.txt

 * add one or more product fields or a total field, or a recurring field, so that there is something to be charged by credit card
 * add an email field and an address field if you want to see them on your eWAY transaction; the first email field and first address field on the form will be sent to eWAY
-* add a credit card field; if you have a multi-page form, this must be the on the last page so that all other form validations occur first
+* add a credit card field; if you have a multi-page form, this must be on the last page so that all other form validations occur first
 * add a confirmation message to the form indicating that payment was successful; the form will not complete if payment was not successful, and will display an error message in the credit card field

 NB: you should always test your gateway first by using eWAY's test server.
 To do this, set your eWAY Customer ID to the special test ID 87654321 and select Use Test Environment.
 When you go to pay, the only card number that will be accepted by the test server is 4444333322221111.
 This allows you to make as many test payments as you like, without billing a real credit card.